Hurricane Dora (1964): Interior North Florida and Florida Panhandle

+At Live Oak, 18.62 in of precipitation was observed over the course of four days, forcing 300–400 households to evacuate.
+Flooding left the town almost completely isolated, with all highways leading into Live Oak closed.
+Portions of the downtown business district became inundated with more than 10 ft of water, while floodwaters may have reached as high as 30 ft above ground in parts of the town.
+Some homes floated away, while others were flooded with water above their second-story windows.
+In a few neighborhoods, only the tops of the chimneys remained visible, while many residents became stranded on their rooftops and required rescue by boats.
+The storm also interfered with the operation of local sewage plants, although the mayor noted that the water supply remained potable.
+One person died directly as a result of the storm from a drowning in Live Oak.
+Throughout Suwannee County, 100 homes suffered major damage, while 219 other dwellings experienced minor damage and 5 mobile homes received severe impacts.
+Additionally, seven farm buildings were extensively damaged and 80 small businesses suffered either destruction or significant effects.

-Farther north, in Gainesville, "scores" of dwellings and 25 homes at Highland Court Manor and Lincoln Estates were invaded by water.
-Several residences on Northwest 10th Avenue were also flooded,In Gainesville, Florida, Hogtown Creek flooded and many homes in surrounding neighborhoods, including Woodland Terrace and Gold Club Manor experienced flooding that lasted for days.
+Dozens of dwellings and 25 homes at Highland Court Manor and Lincoln Estates were invaded by water in Gainesville.
+Several residences on Northwest 10th Avenue also flooded.
+In Gainesville, Florida, Hogtown Creek flooded and many homes in surrounding neighborhoods, including Woodland Terrace and Gold Club Manor experienced flooding that lasted for days.
 Along with the flooding, power was lost for a long while. while another 25 dwellings experienced water damage in High Springs after the Santa Fe River overflowed.
 A trailer park on Archer Road was inundated waist-deep.
-At Clear Lake, several homes were threatened by the rising body of water.
+At Clear Lake, the rising body of water threatened several homes.
 A 25,000 gal fuel tank at Stengel Field emerged from the ground due to saturation.
 At the University of Florida, the half-basements of Anderson, Flint, Matherly, and Tigert halls were flooded, though classes remained in session while crews pumped out the water.
 Throughout the city, saturation downed trees, some of which fell on power lines, roads, and houses.
 Damage in Gainesville alone exceeded $300,000.
-Overall, 225 dwellings and 36 mobile homes in Alachua County were impacted, while 4 businesses received major damage or were destroyed.
+Overall, the storm damaged 225 dwellings and 36 mobile homes in Alachua County, while 4 businesses received major damage or were destroyed.